etenbrinke/tbTrainControllerJoystick/README.md

 The following speed control settings can be adjusted:

 ```
-# Settings for speed control
 accelerationFactor = 0.001              # Acceleration factor for speedup and slow down
-slowDeAccelerationFactor = 0.00005      # Deacceleration factor for auto stop
+slowDeAccelerationFactor = 0.00003      # Deacceleration factor for auto stop
-slowAccelerationFactor = 0.00005        # Acceleration factor for auto start
+slowAccelerationFactor = 0.00003        # Acceleration factor for auto start
-slowAutoStartMaxSpeed = 0.75            # Max speed for slow auto forward and reverse
+slowAutoStartMaxSpeed = 0.60            # Max speed for slow auto forward and reverse
+slowAutoStartMediumSpeed = 0.45         # Medium speed for slow auto forward and reverse (only used in random mode)
 zeroOffsetSpeed = 0.01                  # A value smaller (bigger in case speed is negative) is considered as zero speed
+randomDriveRange = 5000                 # Choice value between 0 and randomDriveRange for random drive mode
 ```

 ## Auto start controller on Pi